Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Ellen M. Martin

 What is IBS?

 IBS is not technically an autoimmune disease, but rather a functional bowel disorder characterized by symptoms that overlap with autoimmune disorders (one barrier to fast and clear diagnosis).
-A functional disorder impairs normal functioning, in IBS, bowel processes and comfort, but, unlike inflammatory bowel disease (IBD), no damage is apparent under physical examination or other tests, such as blood test or biopsies.
-Differentiating between IBD and IBS is challenging because the gros symptoms are very similar.
+A functional disorder impairs normal functioning; in IBS, functions such as bowel processes and comfort are impaired.
+Unlike inflammatory bowel disease (IBD), no damage is apparent under physical examination or other tests, such as blood tests or biopsies.
+Differentiating between IBD and IBS is challenging because the symptoms are very similar.
 In IBD, however, clear signs of autoimmune tissue damage are seen, as well as blood test showing elevated immunological markers.
 Because no tissue damage is evident and there is no evidence of autoimmune attack, IBS is not considered an autoimmune disease.
 This does not make the symptoms any more tolerable, but it does affect treatment decisions and disease management.
 Nevertheless, up to 15% of adults in America suffer from IBS, more than 48 million people.
 About 70% of people suffering from IBS are women, with peak incidence in the 25-54 age range.

 IBS affects the large intestine; symptoms include bloating, abdominal cramping, gas, diarrhea and/or constipation.
 IBS can cause extreme discomfort but does not appear to harm the intestines.
 Causes are still unknown, but theories point to hormonal changes, colon sensitivity, and a heightened response to stimuli such as stress and infection.
 Potential causes of symptoms include altered gastrointestinal motility and sensation, and poor stress and coping strategies.
 Many physical, environmental, and genetic factors interact to exacerbate and induce symptoms.
 Although there is no cure, symptoms can be managed through diet, probiotics, stress management, and relaxation exercises.